 Ascent Lending offers both cosigned and un-cosigned student loan options for borrowers.
-Their maximum loan limit is $200,000 and you can choose a repayment term ranging from 5 years to 15 years.
+Their maximum loan limit is $200,000 (terms apply) and you can choose a repayment term ranging from 5 years to 15 years.
 Most private student loans require you to either meet certain income or credit score requirements in order to get a loan.

 The major problem with this is younger students may not have established credit yet and since they’re in school, they probably aren’t meeting the income requirements either.
 Ascent offers student loans to borrowers with no credit score and focuses on other factors like their school, program, graduation date, and GPA.

 In order to qualify for a student loan, you must:

 - Be a college senior or junior enrolled full-time (or have an expected graduation date within 9 months from the date you submitted your loan application)

 - Be a U.S. citizen

 - Have a GPA of 2.9 or higher